Equality, Diversity and Human Rights Steering Group

 The purpose of the Equality, Diversity and Human Rights Steering Group is to provide support, advice, assurance and governance for the Trust Board to ensure that the organisation is committed to

 - to develop a culture of promoting Equality and Diversity and eliminating discrimination.

 - meeting its duties and responsibilities under Equality, Diversity & Human rights legislation and codes of practice including NHS and the Department of Health standards

-CONSTITUTION The Group is set up with the delegated responsibility from the Trust Board to lead on the Equality and Diversity agenda and monitor progress for South Central NHS Trust to ensure that it provides equality with regards to access, impact, and outcome.
+CONSTITUTION The Group is set up with the delegated responsibility from the Trust Board to lead on the Equality and Diversity agenda and monitor progress for South Central Ambulance NHS Foundation Trust to ensure that it provides equality with regards to access, impact, and outcome.

 The Group is authorised to seek any information it requires from any employee bearing in mind the exigencies of the service.
 All employees will be encouraged to co-operate with any request made by the Group.

 The Group is authorised by the Board to obtain outside legal or other independent professional advice within the approved Equality and Diversity budget.